Rivers under Noise: Main results

+corresponding to a realisation $\omega$, consistent with (\ref{I1s}).
+We saw that $I_1(s,\omega)$ is a non-empty open interval which is unbounded from above.
+Similarly, we set

-Again, by monotonicity of solutions, $I_2(s,\omega)$ is a (possibly empty) interval.
-Theorem \ref{1main} implies that every $x \in \R$ is almost surely contained in the (disjoint) union of these two intervals, so the complement of the union of these intervals can contain at most one point.
-We set
+Again, by monotonicity of solutions, $I_2(s,\omega)$ is a (possibly empty) interval lying below $I_1(s,\omega)$.
+Using Theorem \ref{1main} and a Fubini-type argument we will show that $I_2(s,\omega)$ is unbounded below whenever $I_2(s,\omega)$ is nonempty, that $I_1(s,\omega)$ is unbounded below whenever $I_2(s,\omega)$ is empty and that the complement of the (disjoint) union of these intervals can contain at most one point, almost surely.